CHT training resources

 The CHT training process comprises a series of steps highlighted below that need to be followed systematically to ensure an efficient training programme.

-• Training needs assessment - this is the first step prior to conducting the training to help understand the users needs, bahaviour, roles and how they perform their responsibilities.
+• Training needs assessment - this is the first step prior to conducting the training to help understand the users needs, behaviour, roles and how they perform their responsibilities.
 At this stage, information on the literacy and numerical skills of end users, demographics (age, gender, language of instruction), potential program champions is collected, this information helps inform the training approach, duration and methods of training.
 To collect the needs assessment information, various methods can be used including observation, interviews,focused group discussions and surveys.

 • Define the training objectives - In this step, the training outcomes are defined, these are things end users should be able to do as a result of the training.